 - Who is responsible for each project task

-It will help ensure that everyone involved in the project understands their role and how their work fits into the bigger picture of the overall goal.
+It will help ensure that everyone involved in the project understands their role and how their work fits into the bigger overall goal.

 Watch our TL;DR here: